IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 The medicine will be administrated by Nurse Davis only after Dr. Roose's ePrescription.

 In order to be notified when the laboratory report is ready, the software of Dr. Roose submits a subscription for all the laboratory reports that will be produced for Mr. Smith during his hospitalization.
-Meanwhile nurse Davis, that works in the cardiology ward, is waiting to receive the notification of the ePrescription on her tablet, to know what medication has to be given to her patients in her cardiology ward.
+Meanwhile Nurse Davis, that works in the cardiology ward, is waiting to receive the notification of the ePrescription on her tablet, to know what medication has to be given to her patients in her cardiology ward.

 When the laboratory has produced the report for Mr. Smith, Dr. Roose is promptly notified and, once downloaded and examined the report, he can make an ePrescription for the correct medicine that is needed to be given to the patient.
 Once the ePrescription has been created a notification is sent to Nurse Davis’s tablet.
 Now after downloading the ePrescription the nurse can give Mr. Smith the drug that Dr. Roose prescribed.

 At the end of Mr. Smith's hospitalization, the software of Dr. Roose automatically unsubscribes for the laboratory documents.

-##### XX.4.2.1.2 Document Subscription for mobile applications in MHDS Environment Process Flow
+##### 1:XX.4.2.1.2 Document Subscription for mobile applications in MHDS Environment Process Flow

 <div>
 {%include usecase1-processflow.svg%}